mbhangui/pistop/example_config/README.md

 Files|Purpose
 -----|-------
-/etc/mpd.conf|This has the music_directory entry as /MDrive/Music. /var/lib/mpd/MDrive is a symbolic link to /MDrive.
+/etc/mpd.conf|This has the music_directory entry as /MDrive/Music.
 /lib/systemd/system/svscan.service|Starts svscan service to start srvices configured in /service /lib/systemd/system/mpd.service|The mpd systemd service file /service/fclient|This is a svscan service.
 It starts the automount service to mount the disk on server and also starts the mpd service.
 When the server is shutdown, it unmounts the disk and stops the automount and mpd service